yunhaixiang/yunhaimath/index.md

 This term I am organizing the Toric and Log Geometry Seminar at Western with Nicolas Rieke.

 Outside math, I'm curious, but not very knowledgeable, about analytic philosophy.
 I also dabble in close-up magic, which is a hobby I've had since I was very young.
-In my free time, I enjoy reading, music, anime, films, and video games.
+In my free time, I enjoy reading, music, anime, films, video games, and the game of [Go](https://en.wikipedia.org/wiki/Go_(game)){:target="_blank"}.